-MKM Throwing Tools™ are designed as sophisticated and versatile throwing sticks, with different sizes for different sized pots, different rib heads for differently shaped objects, and different handles to access different spaces.
+MKM Throwing Tools™ are designed as versatile throwing sticks with different sizes for different sized pots, different rib heads for differently shaped objects, and different handles to access different spaces.

 Many throwing stick are available on the market.
 What makes MKM Throwing Tools unique and better are the following benefits:

-1. Because they are essentially ribs-on-a-stick, they offer many of the benefits of ribs: low torque on the wall of the pot can yield ultrathin walls.
-The ribs also help to remove throwing lines as they stretch out the walls. (unlike many of the other throwing sticks, which are essentially balls on round handle).
+1. MKM Throwing Tools are essentially ribs-on-a-stick.
+They offer many of the benefits of ribs: low torque on the wall of the pot can yield thin walls.
+The ribs also help to remove throwing lines as they stretch out the walls.

 2. Ergonomic handles that won't twist while you are using them and that are comfortable to hold.

-3. Rib heads that are releasable - they can be removed and replaced with a differently shaped rib head.
-They can also be loosened and then rotated into a different position (and then tightened again)
+3. Rib heads that are releasable, they can be removed and replaced with a differently shaped rib head.
+The rib can also be loosened and then rotated into a different position.

-4. Made from oil treated wood and corrosion -resistant parts.
-A tool that will last a lifetime.
-The rib heads are attached to the handle with a screw that screws into a steel insert in the handle
+4. A tool that will last a lifetime.
+Made from oil treated wood and corrosion resistant parts.
+The rib heads are attached to the handle with a screw that screws into a steel insert in the handle.

 5. These tools can reach places the hands can't go.
-The Shoulder Tool (T1) can be inserted through a 1 1/4 inch opening at the top, and then used to prop up or reshape the shoulder of a jar, etc. The Tall Jar Tool (T2) can reach down into tall vase forms, glasses, jars, etc. and be used to shape and form the clay wall.
+The Shoulder Tool (T1) can be inserted through small opening.
+The Tall Jar Tool (T2) can reach down into tall vase forms.

-In the end, the question is: do they work.
-That is, do they solve an actual problem, and do they solve it in an elegant and efficient way.
-The answer to this question is dramatic: these tools work better than anything else on the market (including the japanese made egotes), and by a large margin.
-Try them, and be amazed!
+In the end, the question is: do they work?
+The answer to this question is dramatic: these tools work better than anything else on the market.
+Try them, you will be amazed!